 Many famous movies depict swashbuckling heroes engaged in the finest exhibition of sword fighting as steel blades glisten in the evening sun.
 They take on a formidable enemy armed with just their sword.
-We are also familiar with Daniel Boone and his prowess with the Bowie knife.
 What these men all had in common was knowing what makes a good blade, how to use the finest steel, and be effective with their weapon.
 Most of those weapons were designed using the toughest steel of the time.
-SK-5 steel is a modern steel that those men would love to have.
+SK-5 steel is a modern steel that those men would love to have used.

 Basic Info on Steel

 Steel is manufactured from a combination of iron and carbon to which several other materials may be added.
 These extra components may include chromium, nickel, vanadium, tungsten, and manganese, These elements are added to perfect a type of steel with hardness, tensile strength and ductility (its ability to be shaped in different forms without coming apart or fracturing).
 Alloys are added according to the purpose of the steel once finished.